decorouz/DataAnalysis-Portfolio/Cyclistic-Case/README.md

     - Using [this query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/check_null.sql) `start_station_name` and `end_station_name` is found to account for `15.01%` and `16.06%` of the missing value respectively.
     - The electric bike type is found to have `31.33%` missing `start_station_name` values compared to the zero percent for other bike types using [this query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/check_null.sql)

+**Missing Data Strategy:** The dataset contains `1,489,091` records with missing values.
+This amount to `16%` of the entire dataset.
+A [litewise deletion](https://humansofdata.atlan.com/2017/09/4-methods-missing-data/) strategy is adopted because we do still have sufficient data to perform the analysis.
+Also the variables that contains the missing values are not important in deriving insight per the business task under investigation.

-@Following the cleaning and merging the  data into one table, `5,094,974` rows were returned for proceeding to analysis.
-Checkout the query [here](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/clean_single_query.sql)
+> Cleaning and merging of the data into one table is consolidated using this [query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/clean_single_query.sql). `5,094,974` rows were returned for proceeding to analysis.

 ## Summary of analysis